AlessandroS94/ReactNativeApp/README.md

 ## Setup
 To run this project, install it locally using npm:
 IOS:
-> Before must be set the token of Firebase
+> Before must be set the token of Firebase on the specific file

 ```
 $ npm install